Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Sometimes, people will think you flopped.
 What do they know?
 Declare success and move on to something new.

-7: You're Not Stealing Ideas.
-You're Being Influenced By Them.
+7: You’re Not Stealing Ideas.
+They are influencing you.

 Don’t pretend that you don’t like what you see in other photographs, and don’t be afraid to take what you like and use it in your own creative photography.